Gianna Bryant, 13, was going to carry on a basketball legacy

 ”It’s pretty cool.
 It’s pretty cool,” Bryant said. ”She started out playing soccer, which I love.
 But she came to me about a year and a half ago and said, `Can you teach me the game?’
 I said, `Sure.’
 We started working a little bit and the next thing you know it became a true passion of hers.
 So, it’s wonderful.”

-Many of Gigi’s favorite players had UConn ties, like Katie Lou Samuelson – she had played for Davis, which led to the initial connection between he and Bryant – and Gabby Williams.
+Many of Gigi’s favorite players had UConn ties, like Katie Lou Samuelson – she had played for Davis, which led to the initial connection between him and Bryant – and Gabby Williams.

 ”From what I saw,” Williams said Monday, ”she was going to be heaps better than me.”